reywood/meteor-iron-router-ga/README.md

 </template>
 ```

+## Known Issues

+### Route dispatch never rendered

+If you are using content experiments, you may see the following message in your browser's JavaScript console.

+> Route dispatch never rendered.
+Did you forget to call this.next() in an onBeforeAction?

+When a route with an experiment is triggered, a JS file specific to your experiment must be loaded from Google in order to select the appropriate variant to show.
+While this file is loading, iron-router-ga will show your "loading" template and effectively pause the route by not calling `this.next()` in `onBeforeNext`.
+In practice, this pause is barely noticeable, but will cause the above message to appear.
+Once the file is loaded, your route will unpause and continue loading.
+This behavior appears to be by design in iron-router.
+If you know different, please set me straight.

 --------------------------------------------------------

 If you find a bug or would like to see an improvement made, please [file an issue or submit a pull request on GitHub](https://github.com/reywood/meteor-iron-router-ga/issues).